6 Proven Ways to Learn Self Defense

 Age Factor

-If you’re young, healthy, and quickly heal from injuries, you can pick any technique.
+You can pick any technique if you’re young, healthy, and quickly heal from injuries.
 However, if you’re advanced in age, you must be selective of the technique you pick.
 For example, guys in their 40s and above should probably look for techniques that don’t have super deep stances or those with a more upright stance, such as traditional karate or kung fu.

 Interest

-You must also choose a martial art technique that you’re interested in.
-My advice is to find a technique you enjoy doing.
+It would be best to choose a martial art technique that interests you.
+My advice is to find a technique you enjoy.
 You’ll progress and learn about self-defense much quicker if you choose something you love doing.

 From experience, I can tell you that the ability to stick with something is more important than precisely what style it is.
-Don’t fall for the herd mentality and follow what others are saying; instead, choose a martial art technique and make it part of your life.
+Please don’t fall for the herd mentality and follow what others are saying; instead, choose a martial art technique and make it part of your life.

 Weapon Training

-Finally, consider a technique with non-lethal and lethal weapons training.
-Training to manage an aggressor with a weapon is part of the self-defense realm.
+Finally, consider a technique that includes non-lethal and lethal weapons training.
+Training to manage an aggressor with a weapon is part of self-defense.

-Learn the tips and tricks on subduing an aggressor with a knife or pepper spray.
-Remember, real-life situations are quite unpredictable and usually come in different forms.
+Learn tips and tricks for subduing an aggressor with a knife or pepper spray.
+Remember, real-life situations are quite unpredictable and usually take different forms.

 MMA